 - 1. Verify that the motor is powered off and all power sources are removed. - 2.
 Check that the interior and exterior of the motor is free of dirt, oil, grease, water, and other matter.
 Oily vapor, paper pulp, textile lint, and other debris accumulate then block the motor ventilation.
 If the motor is not properly ventilated, then overheating occurs and causes early failure. - 3.
+Check all combinations phase to phase with a continuity meter.
+Any variance of 10% or greater please contact your local Xylem office. - 4.
 Measure the motor winding insulation resistance of each phase with a mega-ohm meter.
 Record the readings on a service log.
 Compare the readings of each phase.
-If the readings are markedly different, then contact your local Xylem representative. - 4.
-Ensure that all are electrical connectors are in place and secured. - 5.
+If the readings are markedly different, then contact your local Xylem representative.
+Mega ohm reading are taken phase to ground and should read infinite.
+Any reading below20MΩ please contact a licensed electrician to inspect the insulation. - 5.
+Ensure that all are electrical connectors are in place and secured. - 6.
 Record the serviced items and operation hours in a service log.

-Air compressor maintenance
+6.5.4 Air compressor maintenance

-- Inspect the compressor oil lines, air lines, and other connections. - Examine the compressor air filter for excessive dirt.
+- · Inspect the compressor oil lines, air lines, and other connections. - Examine the compressor air filter for excessive dirt.
 Replace the filter as required. - If the compressor is external to the driver, then check the drive belt condition and tension.
-Adjust the drive belt tension or replace as necessary. - For tension values, refer to Technical Reference (page 50). - To adjust the drive belt tension, refer to Technical Reference (page 50). - To replace the belt refer to the appropriate service manual, available from your local Xylem representative.
+Adjust the drive belt tension or replace as necessary. - For tension values, refer to Technical Reference on page 49. - To adjust the drive belt tension, refer to Technical Reference on page 49. - To replace the belt refer to the appropriate service manual, available from your local Xylem representative.

-• Check the tension and the condition of the drive belt.
-Adjust the tension or replace as necessary.

-- For tension values, refer to Technical Reference (page 50). - To adjust the drive belt tension, refer to Technical Reference (page 50). - To replace the belt refer to the appropriate service manual, available from your local Xylem representative.
+- Check the tension and the condition of the drive belt.
+Adjust the tension or replace as necessary. - For tension values, refer to Technical Reference on page 49. - To adjust the drive belt tension, refer to Technical Reference on page 49. - To replace the belt refer to the appropriate service manual, available from your local Xylem representative.